HL7/fhir-mCODE-ig/input/pagecontent/ConceptMap-TG263CM-intro.md

 version of the IG, and this ConceptMap has now been added to better support implementers.

 Some of the TG263 terms are pre-coordinated, incorporating laterality and other qualifiers directly in the term.
-For the mapping to SNOMED, we have chosen to avoid pre-coordination, and rather use a code + qualifier(s) approach to uniquely map each TG263 concept.
+For the mapping to SNOMEDCT, we have chosen to avoid pre-coordination, and rather use a code + qualifier(s) approach to uniquely map each TG263 concept.
 The mapping uses the 'product' field of each mapped element to enumerate the qualifiers needed in combination with the SNOMEDCT code to express the same treatment location as the TG263 concept.

-Despite the authors best efforts, two of the TG263 concepts and two of the qualifiers lack corresponding SNOMEDCT terms.
+Efforts to define SNOMEDCT are ongoing for two of the TG263 concepts (Spc_Bowel and Spc_Bowel_Small) and two of the qualifiers (Level IIA and Level IIB).

 ### TG263 to SNOMEDCT Codes and Qualifiers Mapping